 However, without further information about [q] and [a] at the surface of the sun, it would seem that cannot really be progressed any further, at this stage.
 Of course, with a unit charge per particle of 1.6*10-19 coulombs, there is the obvious suggestion that a lot of charged particles must be involved, as well as some possibly phenomenal acceleration.
 Therefore, you might wish to check whether anybody has ever verified the Larmor formula at the macroscopic scale or whether the acceleration of the charge is actually a direct cause of the radiation predicted.
 This said, let us return to the main thread of the example, as we now need to estimate the luminosity, i.e. the energy per second, arriving at a distance of 100 light-years from the star in our example.
 In this case, the energy associated with the luminosity, as given in the table above, has to be averaged over the surface area of an expanding sphere, which is 100 light-years in radius in this specific example.
 We shall call this flow of EM radiation its flux [F]:

 As we might expect, the flux or power passing through 1 square metre, at a distance of 100 light-years and subject to the inverse square law is very small.
 However, it might be worth highlighting that equation is also illustrative of why the EM energy radiated aligns to the same inverse square law reduction as a 3-dimensional mechanical wave and why this has nothing to do with the mechanism of energy transport, simply a correlation to the same geometry, i.e. the surface area of a sphere.
-However, this geometry might also being suggesting that any single path of what we might call a ‘ray of light’ cannot lose any energy in transit.
+However, this geometry might also be suggesting that any single path of what we might call a ‘ray of light’ cannot lose any energy in transit.
 At one level, we might reflect on the fact there is no obvious mechanical medium in the case of a vacuum in which to lose energy, which can then be tied in with the basic assumption of energy conservation, i.e. energy cannot be created or destroyed.
 However, it is not clear whether this model can be aligned with the classical image of the EM waves propagating as in-phase sine waves with the practical reality of the near chaotic random motion of billions of charged particles near the surface of a star.
 Again, if we make reference to the Larmor formula in , we can see that this sort of visualisation seems to be a fairly impossible task at the macroscopic level.

 So what about the pulsed energy/photon model?